But now thus says the Lord, he who created you,... Do not fear for I have redeemed you;

 How long does the prayer take?

-It is different each time you pray, but generally anywhere from twenty to thirty minutes.
+It is different each time you pray, but usually about twenty minutes.
 So it is best to allow sufficient time and to have a somewhat quiet place without interruptions.
 If you have time constraints, let your companion know and he or she will watch the time for you.

 Can I do it by myself?